Mikle-Bond/parsort/README.md

 ## Usage

-Due to complications in reading files in MPI, the input files have to be binary.
+Due to forking legacy, the input files have to be binary.
 The input file should meet this requirements:
  - containes binary representation of 4-byte integers;
  - first integer is the size of sorted array;